-As TJ’s second birthday without him is fast approaching, I’ve been reminiscing lately about how we spent his first birthday without him.
+As TJ’s second birthday without him is approaching, I’ve been reminiscing about how we spent his first birthday without him.
 Last year in July, we went on our first ever family vacation which included nana and papa, daughters, sons-in-law, granddaughters, and grandsons.
 When all of us are together, we number 21 in total.

 We found a very large house in Salt Lake City, Utah to accommodate us.
-It was nestled into the side of a mountain and had five bedrooms, one of which was a bunk bed room for all of the little gremlins; a media room with a big screen for watching movies; and a giant game room which was any child’s–or husband’s–dream.
+It was nestled into the side of a mountain and had five bedrooms, one of which was a bunk bed room for all of the little gremlins; a media room with a big screen for watching movies; and a giant game room which was any child’s — or husband’s — dream.

 We chose the beautiful Salt Lake City for our vacation destination last year because it was a good halfway point with our daughter Whitney who lives in Washington state.
-I had never been to Salt Lake City before and was taken aback by the beauty of it.
+I had never been to Salt Lake City before and was taken aback by its beauty.
 The city is located at the base of the Wasatch Mountains on the east with the Great Salt Lake across the valley to the west.
 I enjoyed my morning walks along the edge of the mountain looking out across the city below to the view of the Great Salt Lake in the distance.
 It was breathtaking.

 Our fourth day there was TJ’s birthday.
-After shedding a few tears in the morning and doing crafts and baking cookies with the grand kids all afternoon, the plan that evening was to release sky lanterns in memory of TJ.
+After shedding a few tears in the morning and doing crafts and baking cookies with the grandkids all afternoon, the plan that evening was to release sky lanterns in memory of TJ.
 I had been imagining this event in my mind for months.
 I pictured releasing them by a lake with beautiful mountain scenery surrounding it.
 All of us would be standing together with our smiling faces turned upward and maybe some tears streaming down our cheeks as the sky lanterns all floated away together.
 The kids would be cheering with joy on their faces as they watched the lanterns light up the sky.
 Everybody would be happy and thinking about TJ, and I imagined TJ looking down from heaven with a big, peaceful smile on his face.

 But that is totally not what happened.